open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 - Ensure an "OFF" event is sent when the output bit is changed.

-- Add a button that turns the plugin's output on and off.
+- Add a button that toggles the plugin's output on and off.

-- Add an editable label that can be used to define the time between ON/OFF events (currently the output bit flips at a 50% duty cycle).
+- Add another bounded value parameter that can be used to define the duration of each event (currently the output bit flips at a 50% duty cycle).

 - Make all the parameters stream-specific and generate TTL events for each input stream.